 For example, let’s say you have a bar graph showing the sales revenue of different products on the primary vertical axis.
 To show the number of units sold for each product, you might add a secondary vertical axis.

-Types of bar charts in Excel
+Types of bar charts you can make in Excel

 Excel is known for helping people create several types of charts for different presentation needs.